douglas444/birch/README.md

 ```
 valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --verbose ./bin/main 100 0.8 1 covtype.csv , 1
 ```
-We recommend using the covtype dataset because it triggers all the functions of the implementation.
+We recommend using the covtype dataset in the Valgrind tests, because this dataset triggers all the functions of the implementation.